vercel/nextjs-subscription-payments/README.md

 pnpm dlx vercel env pull .env.local
 ```

 Running this command will create a new `.env.local` file in your project folder.
 For security purposes, you will need to set the `SUPABASE_SERVICE_ROLE_KEY` manually from your [Supabase dashboard](https://app.supabase.io/) (`Settings > API`).
-If you are not using a local Supabase instance, you should also change the `--local` flag to `--remote` in the `supabase:generate-types` script in `package.json`.
+If you are not using a local Supabase instance, you should also change the `--local` flag to `--linked' or '--project-id <string>' in the `supabase:generate-types` script in `package.json`.(see -> [https://supabase.com/docs/reference/cli/supabase-gen-types-typescript])

 ### Local development with Supabase